dart-lang/site-www/src/_tutorials/dart-vm/httpserver.md

 Run the server and client on the command line.

-1. First the server:
+1. First, run the server:

    ```terminal
    $ cd httpserver/bin
    $ dart basic_writer_server.dart
    ```

-2. Then, run the client in a new window:
+2. In a new terminal, run the client:

    ```terminal
    $ cd httpserver/bin